juaniten/fronius-datamanager-monitor/README.md

 - **rel_SelfConsumption**: The percentage of solar power consumed directly on-site.

 This JSON data is pushed to Telegraf, which parses it and sends it to InfluxDB for storage.

+Of course, you can choose any other data format option and adapt the Telegraf service accordingly.
+You can find the operating instructions for the Push Service on the [Fronius website](https://www.fronius.com).

 ---